fhuszti/medias-ms-go/README.md

 ## JWT authentication *(optional)*

-If `JWT_KEY` is set in the environment, the API requires all requests to include a valid JWT token as a Bearer token in the `Authorization` header.
+If `JWT_PUBLIC_KEY_PATH` is set in the environment, the API requires all requests to include a valid JWT token as a Bearer token in the `Authorization` header.
 The token signature is verified using this RSA public key.
-When `JWT_KEY` is empty, authentication is skipped and all requests are allowed through.
+When `JWT_PUBLIC_KEY_PATH` is empty, authentication is skipped and all requests are allowed through.